tensorpack/tensorpack/docs/index.rst

 - Focus on **training speed**.

-  - Speed comes for free with tensorpack -- it uses TensorFlow in the **correct way** with no extra overhead.
+  - Speed comes for free with tensorpack -- it uses TensorFlow in the **efficient way** with no extra overhead.
 On various CNNs, it runs 1.5~1.7x faster than the equivalent Keras code.

   - Data-parallel multi-GPU training is off-the-shelf to use.
 It is as fast as Google's `official benchmark <https://www.tensorflow.org/performance/benchmarks>`_.